We’ve all been there.

 I don’t have any superpowers, that’s too bad for me.
 But trust me – if I had one, I would definitely use it for the good of all of us.

 Okay, enough now!
 Let’s get back to the real world.

-I know I was an utter ignorant in the past (which I still am).
+I know I was utterly ignorant in the past (which I guess I still am a little bit).
 But my ignorance level today has gone considerably down.

 Thanks to Vipassana and this amazingly amazing man, I am where I am today.